HEAL/platform-documentation/docs/study-registration/requesting-access.md

 ## Step 2: Find your study

-From the [Discovery Page](https://healdata.org/portal/discovery), find the study you wish to request access to register.
+From the [Discovery Page](https://healdata.org/portal/discovery), find the study you wish to request access to register. *(If you cannot find your study, contact us at heal-support@datacommons.io.)*

 - Click on the study to open the Study Page
 - At the top of the Study Page, select `Request Access to Register This Study`